dukesrg/logue-fx/platform/nutekt-digital/hyper/README.md

 # Hyper

-This is a unison effect inspired by supersaw/hypersaw for Delay FX and Reverb FX.
+This is a unison effect inspired by supersaw/hypersaw for Modulation FX, Delay FX and Reverb FX.

 ## Parameters
 * Detune (time / A knob) - detune value in 0...1 semitone